the-library-code/deduplication/README.md

   &lt;/dependency&gt;
 </pre>

 You have to make three changes to the file `[dspace-source]/dspace/modules/jspui/pom.xml`.
-The xml file contains several sections, you will have to change the sections `<build><plugins>...</plugins></build>` and the section `<dependencies>...</dependencies>`.
-In the plugin section several plugins are defined and configured.
+The xml file contains several sections.
+You will have to change the sections `<build><plugins>...</plugins></build>` and the section `<dependencies>...</dependencies>`.
+In the plugin section, several plugins are defined and configured.
 The configuration of the maven-dependency-plugin contains the tags `<includeGroupIds>` and `<includeArtifactIds>`.
 You have to add `de.the-library-code.dspace` to the group ids and `addon-duplication-detection-service-api` to the artifact ids.
 The whole section should then look like the following:

 ```
   <plugin>